Doboo/Node-RED-SFE/README.md

 The final executable will contain an embedded file system, and this contains

+ - An embedded NodeJS Runtime
  - Node RED itself
  - It's Modules (which I ESBuild some of them)
  - An embedded flows file (your flows)

  The Node RED Home Directory however, is compressed, and embedded into the final executable.
- During runtime, this packaged Home Directory is expanded into a hidden folder, where the execuatble is run from (`.node-red-sfe`) - The flows file, remains embedded
+ During runtime, this packaged Home Directory is expanded into a hidden folder, where the execuatble is run from (`.node-red-sfe`) - The flows file, remains embedded of course.

  This ~~allows~~ should allow full support for the Nodes available in the catalogue.
  During the packaging stage, it is normal to see a few warnings

+ Further more, a directory of `.locales` is expanded - this so Node RED can correctly reference strings used by `i18n` for its internal use

+ So all in, 2 directories are created, next to the executable

+  - `.node-red-sfe` : anything that is created in what is refered to as the Node RED Home Directory (exepect the flowsfile)

+   - `.locales` : strings for the runtime